 How many copy errors have occurred in the New Testament over the years?
 That is really impossible to say, although you may have heard figures as large as 400,000.
 But that number is very deceiving.
 Since there are thousands of manuscripts that are used to accumulate that number, it wouldn’t take more than a handful of errors in each one to come up with a pretty big number.
 And the vast majority of those errors are simple spelling or transposition errors.

 Textual criticism is a bad word for some folks, although I suspect that is mostly because they do not know what it is.
-In essence textual criticism is the process of comparing the existing ancient manuscripts with each other to work toward producing something that is as close as possible to the original work.
+In essence, textual criticism is the process of comparing the existing ancient manuscripts with each other to work toward producing something that is as close as possible to the original work.
 This is used on all ancient documents and has become pretty refined over the last few decades.
-The output of this process, at least for the New Testament, is a Greek edition of the texts that is as close to the original as they are able to get it.
+The output of this process, at least for the New Testament, is a Greek edition of the texts that is as close to the original as possible.
 And then this Greek edition is used to produce our modern translations in a variety of languages.

 So, thanks to the work of scholars using textual criticism, we have in our possession today English versions of the New Testament that are very similar to what was written by the original authors.
 But wait; is it not possible that significant changes were made early on, prior to the manuscripts that have been preserved?
 While that is certainly possible, the odds are really against it.